- Oops!Something went wrong.Please try again later.

 Gartner's Improving Profits

 In the last three years Gartner's earnings per share took off like a rocket; fast, and from a low base.
 So the actual rate of growth doesn't tell us much.
 Thus, it makes sense to focus on more recent growth rates, instead.
-It's good to see that Gartner's EPS have grown from US$2.60 to US$2.99 over twelve months.
-That's a 15% gain; respectable growth in the broader scheme of things.
+Like a firecracker arcing through the night sky, Gartner's EPS shot from US$2.67 to US$6.48, over the last year.
+Year on year growth of 142% is certainly a sight to behold.

 One way to double-check a company's growth is to look at how its revenue, and earnings before interest and tax (EBIT) margins are changing.
-Unfortunately, Gartner's revenue dropped 3.4% last year, but the silver lining is that EBIT margins improved by 7.1 percentage points to 18%, over the last year.
+The good news is that Gartner is growing revenues, and EBIT margins improved by 7.1 percentage points to 18%, over the last year.
 Ticking those two boxes is a good sign of growth, in my book.

 The chart below shows how the company's bottom and top lines have progressed over time.
 Click on the chart to see the exact numbers.

 The trick, as an investor, is to find companies that are going to perform well in the future, not just in the past.
 To that end, right now and today, you can check our visualization of consensus analyst forecasts for future Gartner EPS 100% free.